Newsletter

 Dear parents/carers,

-Each week a new policy is added to the notice board in the corridor for you to read and sign.
+Each week a new policy is added to the table on the parent/carer table for you to read and sign.
 We would appreciate you spending a couple of minutes reading this as it helps us in our annual review of policies, whilst also ensuring that you are aware of policies and procedures within the setting.
 Lots of useful information can be found on our website.

-Please remember we are phasing in our new hours this term, make a note of the new start and finish times for your child.
+Please remember the phasing in of our new hours ends this term.
+The hours are compulsory from September, so make a note of the new start and finish times for your child.

 May we remind you that we have a ‘no dogs policy’ on the premises; please refrain from bringing your dogs to playschool and tying them up as some of our children have phobias about dogs.

-Please remember to add your Christmas fun pictures to your tapestry journal, we will look at them with the children to encourage them to talk about their home and experiences.
+Please remember to add your Easter fun pictures to your tapestry journal, we will look at them with the children to encourage them to talk about their home and experiences.

 Donations needed this term: